Twofour2/RainReloader/README.md

 ```

 Build your new file and watch it reload :D
+If you wish to manually reload you can press the "1" key, this will restart your rain cycle so that things get re-initialized.

+## Set save location
+Press the "2" key to force your save point to the current room, this means you wont have to keep returning to the same room just to test a feature.

+## Mod Remix Options
+This mod allows you to change the keybinds for the manual reload and save location features.

+You can also turn off the auto game restart on build feature in case it is getting in the way or causing issues.

 ## Working with other mods
-Currently this breaks mods like Slugbase, any features you have setup will be wiped and return the wrong value.
+RainReloader will sometimes break other mods like Slugbase that don't expect a mod to re-initialise itself, any features you have setup will be wiped and return the wrong value.
-Personally I just add `|| true` to any features to bypass this while writing code.
+I suggest temporarily adding `|| true` to any features to bypass this while writing code.
 ```
  if (YourMod.YourFeature.TryGet(self, out bool canDoFeature) && canDoFeature || true)
 ```